chanomie/pebble-tcplights/README.md

 # pebble-tcplights

+*Important* Sadly this project has been retired.
+In early 2015, TCP lights rolled out a security update.
+Part of these update was to require that the REST API calls to the TCP Hub needed to go through https, but the certificate on the hub is self-signed. iOS is unwilling to make the call to the service that has a certificate it cannot verify.
+Additionally, TCP has announced that they are going to stop development of their hub and software, and just make the bulbs while partnering with WeMo for the software.
+There is already a fantastic Pebble App to control the WeMo system.
+Go use it and enjoy.

 Pebble App to control the TCP Connected lights.

 Requires that your companion phone be on the same WiFi network as your TCP Hub.